The Slav Epic: Background

-Controversy
+Legal battle

 The city of Prague has waged a decade-long legal battle over the work which intensified in early 2010.
 Much consideration has been given to relocating The Slav Epic from Moravský Krumlov (where it had been displayed for almost 50 years), to Prague.
 The hope was that Prague, a city frequented by many thousands of tourists, would attract increased attention to the series of paintings.
 However, there is no suitable space for the work in Prague's galleries.
 Therefore, some Czech state institutions, such as the Office of the President of the Czech Republic, found it preferable to leave the paintings in their current location since there have been few problems there.
 Nevertheless, in early 2010, the city of Prague requested the return of The Slav Epic for restoration work and subsequent display.
 However, the Mucha Foundation, run by the artist's grandson John Mucha and his mother Geraldine, blocked the move as it would simply be a provisional measure.
 The City of Prague argued that not Alphonse Mucha but Charles R. Crane was the owner of the paintings and that he has donated the cycle to the City of Prague.
 According to the newspaper Mladá fronta DNES, the information was proved by contracts found in the city archives.
 The Foundation is in talks with the City of Prague for the construction of a permanent home for the work.

 On 25 July 2010, over a thousand people gathered in Moravský Krumlov to protest the planned move of The Slav Epic from the town.

 After a two-year dispute between Prague and the Moravian town of Moravský Krumlov, the renowned cycle of 20 monumental canvases was—in a move protested by conservationists and art historians alike—taken for display at the National Gallery's Veletržní Palace in 2012 and remained there until the end of 2016.
 In 2018, nine of the canvases of The Slav Epic were shown in Brno during the RE:PUBLIKA Festival.
 The exhibition combined two opposing worlds of renowned Art Nouveau artist Alphonse Mucha's works – the majestic Slav Epic and a unique collection of posters.

-The paintings were controversially taken on a two year tour of Asia, returning to Prague in 2019.
+The paintings were controversially taken on a two-year tour of Asia, returning to Prague in 2019.